 In the case of AF influence on traffic routing, examples of actions are:

-- The SMF may consider service experience analytics and/or DN Performance analytics per UP path (i.e. including UPF and/or DNAI and/or AS instance) as defined in clauses 6.4.3 and 6.14.3, respectively, of TS 23.288 [50] before taking any actions.
+- The SMF may consider service experience analytics, DN Performance analytics per UP path (i.e. including UPF and/or DNAI and/or AS instance) as defined in clauses 6.4.3 and 6.14.3, respectively, of TS 23.288 [50] and/or Energy related information per UP path as described in clause 5.X.Y of TS 23.501 [2] before taking any actions.

 - Determining a target DNAI.

 - Determining if a common DNAI needs to be used as a target DNAI.